|St. Vincent de Paul|

 The Rite of Christian Initiation for Adults is a formation process designed for adults who are considering joining the Catholic Church.
 Through a program consisting of presentations, discussions, study, prayer and participation in the life of the parish, individuals learn the beliefs, teachings and traditions of the Roman Catholic Church and prepare to celebrate the sacraments of Initiation, Baptism, Confirmation and Eucharist.

 The newly initiated aren’t “done” after celebrating the sacraments, but enter into a time called Mystagogy.
-They continue to learn and understand their faith, but from a different perspective because they have experienced the sacramental life of the church as well as studied it.
+They continue to learn and understand their faith, but from a different perspective because they have studied as well as experienced the sacramental life of the church.

 Sponsors and RCIA team members are very important to the initiation process.
 RCIA team members support the overall process by serving as greeters, ministers of hospitality, table discussion leaders and topic presenters.
 Sponsors support a particular catechumen (person preparing for Baptism, Confirmation and Eucharist) or candidate (baptized person seeking to enter into full communion of the Catholic Church).
 Ideally a sponsor attends RCIA meetings with the catechumen or candidate, prays with and for them and acquaints them with parish life.
 They assist their catechumen or candidate in discerning when to celebrate the various rites that mark the RCIA faith journey.
 To volunteer to be a sponsor or RCIA team member, please call the Parish Life Center.

 Inquiry – Monday evenings from 7-8:30 p.m. in the Parish Life Center Room 52

 Formation – Monday evenings from 7-8:30 p.m. in the Parish Life Center Room 51/53